-Four St. Joseph’s Academy seniors organized and hosted the second Justice for All Ball on January 12.
-The special evening for young adults with disabilities was held in the Mother Alice Hall Community Room on campus.
+Four St. Joseph’s Academy students organized and hosted the third Justice for All Ball on the evening of January 11.
+The special evening for special-needs teenagers was held in the Mother Alice Hall Community Room on campus.

-Seniors Hannah Mistric, Corrine Hutchinson, Skylar Mancuso and Catherine Cangelosi embraced the project after volunteering as sophomores to help with the inaugural ball in 2017.
-That first dance, which was enjoyed by 19 guests, was hosted by then-seniors Avery Davis, Caitlin O’Connor and Abigail Polson after participating in the Community Builders for Peace Conference with sister school Nazareth Academy in LaGrange Park, Illinois.
+Seniors Shreya Reshamwala and Lucy Laville and juniors Brie Wilkins and Audrey Delaune coordinated the event with SJA’s pastoral care minister, Sister Chris Pologa.
+The inaugural ball was held in 2017 and was the result of SJA’s participation in the Community Builders for Peace Conference with sister school Nazareth Academy in LaGrange Park, Illinois.
 Conference participants made a year-long commitment to experience the call to community, peace, justice and reconciliation as part of the charism of the Congregation of St. Joseph.
 The Justice for All Ball was their culminating project.

 Mindy Brodhead Averitt